bradley-t/aes/README.md

 Bradley Taylor

 ### Compiling and Running
 Running this implementation is really quite simple.
 It will however require gcc compiler to be already installed on your machine.
-The commands for running it are:
+First navigate to the project directory (AES).
+The commands for compiling and running it are:
 ```
-cd src
 make
-make run
+./aes key_size cipher_key_file input_file [-d | --decrypt]

 ```
+The allowed aes key sizes are 128, 192 and 256.
+The program reads both the cipher key and the input block from the files provided. if the -d option (must come at the end) is specified then it will operate in decrypt mode.
+The aes program writes the result to stdout, which can then be redirected to a file if desired.

+Note: I used the plaintext files cipher.key, plaintext.block and ciphertext.block when using the program.
+You may look at them or use them as examples.
+They currently contain the key, plaintext and ciphertext from the first example in appendix C of the FIPS paper.

 ### Rescources Used
-In order to implement this project the only AES rescources that I used were the ones provided in the project spec.
+In implementing this project, the only AES rescources I used were the ones provided in the project spec.

 ### Test Cases
-I am happy to say that my code passes all of the tests listed on the website.
+I am happy to say that my code passes all of the tests listed on the website and appendix C of the FIPS paper.
 You are welcome to run or examine my unit tests found in the test directory.
-The commands for running the unit tests are:
+The commands for compiling and running the unit tests are:
 ```
 cd test
 make test